alphagov/performanceplatform-documentation/sending-data-to-backdrop.rst

 By HTTP API
 -----------
 Backdrop exposes a very small HTTP API for pushing data in.
 There is one endpoint per bucket that can accept one or more JSON records being sent to it vi a POST.
-You authorize each request by adding a an Authorization header with the secret access token you should have been provided for each bucket.
+You authorize each request by adding an Authorization header with the secret access token you should have been provided for each bucket.

 In summary: